Bulletin of the Torrey Botanical Club 31: 416 (1904)

 Cap surface purplish to reddish, then gray to black with KOH; pore surface olive green with KOH.Phellinus gilvus is darker brown, firm, with golden context, KOH turns black.
 Phaeolus schweinitzii is larger, forms rosettes, KOH turns black.
 Pycnoporellus alboluteus is orange, pores larger, on conifers; Kuo reports:

-All parts bright red with KOH(not yet recorded here).
-Fistulina hepatica has a meaty and mottled flesh.
+All parts bright red with KOH[not recorded for Chicago area].
+Fistulina hepatica has a meaty and mottled flesh and separate tubes.

 - Saprobe causing a white rot.
 Found on dead hardwood logs and branches.
 In Chicago Region found in oak woodland and hardwood forest but nearly absent from oak savanna.
 Found on conifers in Arizona.